pisabarro-group/WaSiMAP/README.md

 - For convenience, hovering the mouse over waters highlights its occurence nearby other residues.

 ## Citation
-If you use this software in academic work, please cite our work.
+If you use this software in academic research, please cite our work.
 (DOI PENDING)

 ## Contributing